Killamsetty-Rahul/Beam-Light-Detection-and-Intensity-Analysis-using-Computer-Vision/README.md

-📸 Beam Light Detection and Intensity Analysis using Computer Vision Welcome to my computer vision project where I’ve developed a system to detect and analyze beam light intensity from images.
-The main aim of this project is to identify bright light sources in images (like vehicle headlights) and recommend whether a beamlight dimming action is needed — a step towards improving night-time driving safety.
+🚘 Beam Light Detection and Intensity Analysis using Computer Vision Welcome to my project on Beam Light Detection and Intensity Analysis using Computer Vision!

-📌 Project Overview
-This project uses image processing techniques and computer vision libraries like OpenCV, imutils, and scikit-image to detect intense beam lights from images.

-It performs:
+This project focuses on identifying vehicle headlights (beam lights) in both images and video streams, analyzing how bright they are, and deciding whether a beam dimming action is needed.
+The idea is simple — improve night-time driving safety by minimizing glare from oncoming vehicles.

+📖 About the Project
+When you drive at night, the glare from other vehicles’ high-beam headlights can be dangerously blinding.
+Although modern cars are starting to feature automatic headlight dimming systems, many of them either require expensive hardware or rely on complex deep learning models that aren't always ideal for real-time use.

+So, for this project, I built a lightweight, efficient, and effective system using Python and OpenCV.
+It detects beam lights from images and video frames, measures their intensity, and gives a recommendation whether dimming is required — all without the need for heavy hardware or resource-hungry AI models.

+📂 What’s Inside This Repository
+This repository includes everything you need to test both image-based and video-based beam light detection:

-Detection of bright regions (like beam lights) in images.
+Beam Light Detection in Image.py → Detects beam lights in static images.

-Analysis of their intensity levels and pixel concentration.

-Suggests whether a beamlight dim action is needed.

-Visual representation of detection results and grayscale histograms.

-Plots of beam light intensity levels and detection accuracy for different test cases.

-📂 Project Structure
-python
-Copy
-Edit
-Beam-Light-Detection-and-Intensity-Analysis-using-Computer-Vision/
-│
-├── beam_light_detection_in_image.py       # Main Python program
-├── Dataset.zip                            # Compressed folder containing image dataset
-└── README.md                              # Project description and instructions (this file)

-📸 Sample Output
-The code processes each image, detects bright spots, and shows:

-The original image with detected bright regions circled.

-A histogram of grayscale intensities.

-Console logs with intensity and bright pixel count for each detected cluster.

-Whether beamlight dimming is required for that case.

-A summary plot of intensity levels and detection accuracy rates across test cases.

-🔧 How It Works
-Image Preprocessing:

-Convert the image to grayscale.

-Apply Gaussian blur to smoothen it.

-Threshold to isolate bright regions.

-Perform erosion and dilation to remove noise.

-Detection:

-Label connected components in the binary image.

-Filter clusters based on pixel size constraints.

-Detect contours for the remaining bright spots.

-Analysis:

-Calculate the mean intensity and bright pixel count for each cluster.

-Determine whether beamlight dimming is needed based on set thresholds.

-Visualization:

-Display processed images with highlighted beam spots.

-Show grayscale intensity histograms.

-Generate a dual-axis plot comparing beam intensity and detection accuracy.
+Beam Light Detection in Video.py → Detects beam lights frame-by-frame in video.

+Dataset.zip → Contains sample images for testing the image detection script.

+video-2.mp4 → A sample video to test the video detection script.

+README.md → The project overview you’re reading now.

-📊 Libraries Used
+📚 Libraries Used
 OpenCV

 imutils